Ever felt so tired you could hardly stay awake at work or school on a regular basis? There’s a chance you might have iron deficiency.

 When oxygen deprivation is severe enough, the iron-deficient body will experience headaches that range from mild to severe, as well as an overall feeling of dizziness.

-Of course, these symptoms aren’t the only ways that iron deficiency anemia can affect the brain and mental health…
+Of course, these symptoms aren’t the only ways iron deficiency anemia affects the body…

 11. Anxiety and Panic Attacks